 Follow Bucks County's Ale Trail

 Pull up a stool and have a local brewmaster pour you a pint at any number of breweries in Bucks County!
 From established brewpubs along the creek, to start-up companies concocting craft beers with unique ingredients, Bucks County has all the delicious beer your taste buds can handle.

 • Two Perkasie men have turned their hobby into an obsession at Free Will Brewing Company.
-Open to the public since 2012, Free Will offers more than a dozen beers on tap, including "Techno IPA" with notes of various fruits, and a "Citra Pale Ale" with toasted malt and Citra hops.
+Open to the public since 2012, Free Will offers more than a dozen beers on tap, including "Techno IPA" with notes of various fruits.
 The tasting room is open seven days a week with brewery tours on Saturday afternoons.
 Check out their new facility!